kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/aws-ha/README.md

 Note that you must have KodeKloud Pro subscription to run an AWS playground.
 If you have your own AWS account, this should still work, however you will bear the cost for any resources created until you delete them.

 We will run this entire lab in AWS CloudShell which is a Linux terminal you run inside the AWS console and has most of what we need preconfigured, such as git and the AWS credentials needed by Terraform.
-[Click here](https://us-east-1.console.aws.amazon.com/`student-node`/home?region=us-east-1) to open `student-node`.
+[Click here](https://us-east-1.console.aws.amazon.com/`student-node`/home?region=us-east-1) to open CloudShell.

 ## Install Terraform